 “No, not enough,” he responded, squinting his eyes, his face becoming an increasingly red as its features disappeared into the fleshy mass.

-He continued to whip her in a flurry of blows.
-As even the nephews began to turn away, Árath looked up and focused his eyes on the lord.
-He saw the sweat on the fat man’s brow and on his extremities.
-His thick hands glistened in the torchlight.
-The lord’s increasingly heavy breathing was punctuated only by the young woman’s screams.
-Tears rolled down Nerian’s face, but she did not utter a sound.
+He continued to whip her so brutally that even the nephews turned away, Meanwhile, Árath studied the fat lord’s face and wished he would stop.
+He saw the sweat on his brow and on his extremities.
+His thick hands glistened in the torchlight, his increasingly heavy breathing punctuated only by the young woman’s screams.

 “Nerian, don’t,” cried Árath.
-Giving no indication that she heard her friend’s words, the elf-maiden hastened to the prostrate form and untied the maid’s hands, caressing them as they fell free of their fetters.
-Slowly, gracefully, the elf-maiden drew the sobbing servant to her chest and stroked her hair.
+But, the elf-maiden didn’t even turn to acknowledge her friend’s warning and hastened to the sobbing servant, untying her hands and caressing them as they fell free of their fetters.
+Slowly, gracefully, the elf-maiden drew Cuichis to her chest and stroked her hair.

 “Stop her, Bródwan,” shouted Cailleach.
 Her smile had faded.